ashishsanagar/iot-multi-color-bulb/README.md

 	Schema columns - apiKey, messageKey, token, brightness, color, proceed

-	Add item with previously copied OAuth token for LYFX bulb and other config information
+	Add item with previously copied OAuth token for LIFX bulb and other config information

 	Refer to cloudformation template for indexes and other information